muksaw/DefineWord/README.md

-# StreamingExtension
+#Define a Word Extension
-- **Objective:** Develop a versatile and user-friendly Google Chrome extension widget designed to enable users to effortlessly monitor the live status of their favorite streamers across multiple streaming platforms.
+- **Objective:** Develop a simple and efficient Google Chrome extension that adds the option to define a word when it is highlighted, directly from the context menu.
-- **Motivation:** In the dynamic world of online streaming, keeping track of multiple favorite streamers across various platforms can be a challenging task for avid fans.
-Streaming platforms such as Twitch, YouTube Gaming, Facebook Gaming, and others host a multitude of content creators, each with their own unique schedules and streaming habits.
-For fans who follow several streamers, the process of checking each platform individually to see who is live can be time-consuming and inefficient
+- **Motivation:** Enhancing the reading and learning experience by providing users with quick and easy access to word definitions without the need to leave the current webpage.
+This extension aims to streamline the process of looking up word meanings, thus saving time and making reading more enjoyable.
 - **Creators:**
   - Mukul Sauhta (muksaw)
   - James Kocak (jokocak)